RicardoAzuul/RicardoAzuul.github.io/README.md

 - menu.html: validation without issue.
 - directions.html: the validator indicated a stray end tag div.
 Validated again without issue.
 [CSS validation](https://jigsaw.w3.org/css-validator/)
 - index.html: the validator found 4 errors and 755 warnings.
-A lot of warnings for bootstrap: unknown vendor extension.
+A lot of warnings for Bootstrap: unknown vendor extension.

 Navigation Links in the nav bar:
 - If you click on the Roleplay Cafe logo, do you go back to the Home page?
 And is the Home page marked active?